CiaraC03/DigitalRain/index.md

-I got my research from here, https://medium.com/@ryan_forrester_/c-random-string-generation-practical-guide-e7e789b348d4.
+I got my research from the Algorithm lecture notes.

 X and Y were dependent on what characters I wanted to display whether it be ascii, numbers or uppercase characters.
 Using this distribution, I could use a random number generator engine to display the charcters.
 I used chat gpt to see what the best libraries were to update my code.
 This is the research I came back with: